vydang02/Regression-Analysis-Portfolio/HW4_files/Homework-4.md

     ## [5,]           4.294420           5.425986
     ## [6,]           4.152039           4.988037

-5. (5 pts) Use these upper and lower bounds to estimate the true coverage of your confidence intervals (that is, the true probability that intervals constructed in this fashion capture the population slope) using se.skew and se.skew.hc.
-Show your code along with your answer.
-Discuss your findings, and in particular what they suggest about the impact of non-normality in the residuals on inference conducted assuming the truth of the simple regression model when n is reasonably large (here, n = 100).
-Describe how your findings reflect a theorem from class.

 ``` r
 true_slope <- 5
 coverage_se <- mean(lower_bounds_se <= true_slope & upper_bounds_se >= true_slope)